-The crime of false imprisonment—sometimes called unlawful restraint or criminal confinement—occurs when one person unlawfully restrains someone else without the victim's consent.
+The crime of false imprisonment—sometimes called unlawful restraint or criminal confinement—occurs when one person unlawfully restrains someone else without the victim's consent and without lawful authority.

 The idea of personal freedom is closely related to the belief that you can travel where you choose without being restrained by someone else.
 When someone else restrains you or prevents you from moving, this is punishable as a crime, known as false imprisonment.

-- Intentional imprisonment.
 To be convicted of false imprisonment, a person must intentionally limit or restrict someone else's personal freedom against the victim's consent.
-The imprisonment can occur whenever the victim is either physically restrained, but physical restraint is not always necessary.
-You can, for example, commit false imprisonment if you threaten the victim with violence if he or she tries to leave.
-You can also commit false imprisonment if you restrain someone else by using coercion or deception.
+The imprisonment can occur whenever the victim is restrained using physical force, coercion, reasonable apprehension, or threats.
+You can, for example, commit false imprisonment if you threaten the victim with violence if they try to leave.
+You can also commit false imprisonment if you restrain someone else by tricking them.

-- Nonconsensual.
 False imprisonment can only occur if the victim does not consent to the restraint.
+Someone who hides in a room or closet to avoid someone isn't falsely imprisoned (unless the defendant threatens harm if they come out).
 While adults can grant consent by voluntarily remaining in the situation, the same does not apply to children or those who are legally incapacitated, such as adults with cognitive disabilities.
 A child or incapacitated adult does not have the legal ability to grant consent.
 In the situation where a legally incapacitated person is restrained, it's the consent of the legally incapacitated person's parent or guardian that is important.

 A conviction for false imprisonment can lead to substantial penalties.
 Depending on the state and the circumstances of the case, false imprisonment can be charged as either a misdemeanor or felony offense.
 Felony offenses are the more serious of the two and have stiffer penalties associated with them.